Consolidate your coverage with a Part C Medicare plan

 - Second opinions before non-emergency surgery to know and understand your treatment options

 - Limited outpatient prescription drugs under limited conditions

 Medicare Part D provides prescription drug coverage.
 Prescription Drug Plans can be purchased from private health insurance companies and added to Original Medicare.
 Each plan can vary the amount of coverage it gives to a unique list of covered drugs known as a formulary.

-Medicare Advantage (Part C) plans are required to provide the same coverage as Original Medicare and many provide prescription drug coverage.
 For those looking for these benefits in addition to coverage not typically provided by Original Medicare, Medicare Advantage may be a great option.

-The Cost of Medicare Advantage Plans
+The cost of Medicare Advantage plans

 - Your plan’s monthly premium rate